Jamesbarford/holyc-lang/README.md

 ```
 This will install the compiler and holyc libraries for strings, hashtables,
 I/O, maths, networking, JSON parsing etc... see ./src/holyc-lib/.

+If you would like to include `sqlite3` then please add `-DHCC_LINK_SQLITE3=1`
+to either the Makefile or when configuring cmake.

 ## Using the compiler
 Once the compiler has been compiled the following options are available, they